VJAI/Story_For_Next_Movie/The_Mask_Man.md

 ## The Lab

-How he could get the acces to their blood?
+How he could get the access to their blood?
 Is he working in hospital?
 Martin didn't call me yet!
-Atone, my phone rang.
+My phone rang.

 "Boss.
 You don't believe this.
 All of them visited hospital in a month period"